C0dePr0xy/azura.cpp/readme.md

 ## Features 🦾

+- Ability to create a task which is saved to a file.
+- Ability to delete a task which is removed from the program directory.
+- Ability to display a list of completed, pending, and in-progress tasks.
 - Ability to safely exit the program in the terminal.
 - An about screen that shows relevant information about the program, and it's maintainer(s).
-- Clear terminal screen based on the operating system (macOS, Linux, and Windows are currently supported)
+- Clear terminal screen based on the operating system (macOS, Linux, and Windows are currently supported).

 ## Under Construction 🚧

-- Ability to create a task which is saved to a file.
+- Intermediate bugfixing, fixing warnings, polishing (You might notice warnings when compiling the program, however the program should compile and run as intended).
+- Prepare documentation (manual, wiki, licence, etc) for a prebuilt release!
-- Ability to delete a task which is removed from the program directory.
+- Ability to change task status within Simple Tasks [CLI] program.
-- Ability to display a list of completed, pending, and in-progress tasks.

 ## Installation 🛠️